AqwamCreates/DataPredict/docs/API/Models/OneClassPassiveAggressiveClassifier.md

 * maximumNumberOfIterations: How many times should the model needed to be trained.
 [Default: 500]

-* variant: Controls which PassiveAggressiveClasifier variant to use.
+* variant: Controls which OneClassPassiveAggressiveClassifier variant to use.
 Available options are:

     * 0 (Default)